utah-cs4470-sp23/class/assembly.md

 Here the `XX` refers to one of six instructions: `SETL`, `SETG`, `SETLE`, `SETGE`, `SETE`, or `SETNE`.
 The names should make it obvious what they do.

-The sequence of instructions can be a little obscure, though.
+This sequence of instructions can be a little obscure.
 First, we compare RAX and R10; this doesn't modify either of them, but it sets the flags.
 Then the `SETcc` operation sets the low 8 bits of RAX to either 1 or 0.
 But since we can't rely on the top 56 bits all being zero, we do a bitwise and with the constant 1, which zeros out all of the other bits.
 The result is that RAX is either 0 or 1.
 For operations on booleans, you wouldn't need the `and` instruction, since in this case RAX is known to be either 0 or 1, but it's convenient to share code between integer and boolean operations so we keep it.

 Comparing floating-point values is harder.
 The sequence of instructions looks like this: